 Parenting can be a lot less stressful when we start to see every power struggle or show of defiance as a signal to stop, slow down, breathe, reconnect with self first, and then our child.
-Rather than focusing only on what your child is doing or not doing, bring your awareness back to the relationship, to the energy between you.
-We're generally more successful in gaining our child's cooperation when we slow down and connect with more warmth and kindness.
+Rather than focusing only on what your child is doing or not doing, bring your awareness back to the relationship between you.
+We're generally more successful in gaining our child's cooperation when we slow down and connect with more warmth and kindness; connect before you correct.

 Remember that you can influence your child positively, but mostly only when they feel the connection with you.
 Frustrating but true!